Kapish17/UI-UX-Enhancement/README.md

 ### Note

-All screenshots were captured from locally running instances of both versions of the project.
-The redesign focuses on improving usability, visual clarity, and overall user experience.
+All screenshots were taken from locally running versions of the application.
+The redesigned interface emphasizes better usability, improved visual clarity, and a more intuitive overall user experience.

-🖥 Desktop UI Preview
+## Desktop UI

 <table>
 <tr>